Skip to content

 When it comes to carbon dioxide monitors, battery life can vary wildly.
 Some monitors will have only a couple of hours of battery life (or none!), while some can last as long as four years!
 To say there is a crazy level of variation in battery life might be an understatement!

-When deciding which carbon dioxide monitor best suits your needs, you’ll want to keep battery life in mind.
+When deciding which carbon dioxide monitor best suits your needs, you’ll want to consider battery life.
 If you are looking for a desk-based solution to be used at home, you won’t need a device with long battery life.
 On the other hand, if you want a portable monitor to take everywhere, you’ll want to look for the longest battery life possible.

 You’ll also want to consider how the device is powered.
 Does it require AA batteries?
 Is it USB-rechargeable?
 If so, what kind of connection does it use?
-Although many people are indifferent, some will prefer to have a USB Type-C compatible device.
+Although many people are indifferent, some prefer a USB Type-C compatible device.

 Best Carbon Dioxide Monitors